-Cardiff Metropolitan University embraces the general principle of openness, as outlined in its Openness Policy.
+Cardiff Metropolitan University embraces the general principle of openness.
 The University's Freedom of Information Policy and Environmental Information Policy are a statement of its commitment to comply with legislation and to increase public access to the information that is held.

 The FOIA places two responsibilities on public authorities, including universities.
 The first of these is to produce a Publication Scheme, which is a guide to the information that it already publishes.
 Cardiff Metropolitan University's Publication Scheme (please see the drop down menu below) is currently under review.

 Cardiff Metropolitan University's second responsibility, under both the FOIA and the EIR, is to respond to individual requests for access to information.
 If you would like to see or have a copy of any information that the University holds, then please download the following guide: How to Request Information from Cardiff Metropolitan University.

 All requests for information can be sent to

 email@example.com, however if you are a prospective or former student, the following requests are dealt with outside of the Freedom of Information process: